mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 **Hypothesis 3** - Seasonal spend - Holiday (Black Friday and Christmas) months have a different average transaction value.

-- Using a bar chart to is a great choice because it clearly summarizes and compares average transaction values across categories.
+- Using a bar chart to is a great choice because it clearly summarises and compares average transaction values across categories.

 To validate the hypothesis, a t-test will be conducted to obtain the p-value, facilitating the determination of its statistical significance.